Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Additional Experiment Details

-~ In Figure~\ref{fig:supp_qualitative}, we present qualitative results comparing the 3DVG-Transformer and our proposed baseline method.
-These results specifically focus on the models trained with RIORefer and tested with ScanRefer.
-The results show that our method correctly predicts the target object according to the descriptions, which 3DVG fails to predict.
-In the first column, for example, while 3DVG predicts a different chair, our method successfully identifies the correct chair and retrieves relevant camera images.
-This highlights the discriminative ability of our method in cross-dataset visual grounding using CLIP.
-Furthermore, our proposed method shows the capability to predict objects that were not present in the training dataset.
-In the last column, 3DVG fails to predict the correct object (`laundry hamper') that is not included in the RIORefer training data but appears in the ScanRefer dataset.
-Our method uses the prior knowledge captured by CLIP and successfully identifies the target object using retrieved camera images.
-Overall, these qualitative results demonstrate the effectiveness of our proposed method in accurately predicting target objects and using CLIP's prior knowledge for cross-dataset visual grounding tasks.
+~ In Figure~\ref{fig:supp_qualitative}, we present qualitative results for comparison of the \textit{3DVG-Transformer} and our proposed baseline method.
+These results specifically feature the models trained using RIORefer and subsequently tested with ScanRefer.
+The results demonstrate that our method correctly predicts the target object according to the descriptions, which \textit{3DVG-Transformer} fails to predict.
+In the first column, for example, whereas \textit{3DVG-Transformer} predicts a different chair, our method identifies the correct chair successfully and then retrieves relevant multi-view images.
+These capabilities highlight the discriminative ability of our method in cross-dataset visual grounding using multi-view CLIP features.
+Furthermore, our proposed method can predict objects that are not present in the training dataset.
+As shown in the last column, \textit{3DVG-Transformer} fails to predict the correct object (`laundry hamper'), which is not included in the RIORefer training data but which appears in the ScanRefer dataset.
+Our method used prior knowledge captured by CLIP and identified the target object using the retrieved multi-view images.
+Overall, these qualitative results demonstrate the effectiveness of our proposed method for accurate prediction of target objects and for using multi-view images and CLIP's prior knowledge to accomplish cross-dataset visual grounding tasks.